sabrinahaniff/differential-privacy-demo/README.md

 A simulation of differential privacy using the Laplace mechanism, applied to a synthetic healthcare dataset.
-Explores how the privacy budget epsilon controls the tradeoff between privacy and accuracy.
+Explores how the privacy budget epsilon controls the tradeoff between privacy and accuracy for my personal learning.

 ## Core Idea